madsehansen/MediocreProgramming/Material/ClassDesign/ResourceManager/resource_manager.md

   * Clearing the resource under control (possibly)
   * Getting access to the resource under control (probably) to allow the use of existing APIs
 - Methods should not allow an invalid object to exist
-  * Object may be in an error state though
+  * Managed resource may be in an error state though

 ### Destructor
 - This is maybe the most important method of the class